Table of Contents

 How to get NAT Type A on Nintendo Switch

-You make your Nintendo Switch more accessible with other consoles, you’d want to get NAT type A. This can be done through port forwarding.
+If you make your Nintendo Switch more accessible with other consoles, you’d want to get NAT type A. This can be done through port forwarding.
 Port forwarding allows your console behind your router to open to other consoles on the greater internet.
 Port forwarding your Nintendo Switch greatly improves online loading times, connection speeds, and matchmaking speeds.

 To do port forwarding on Switch, you need to follow the steps below: